Personal Information About Kumar Sangakkara

-At the age of 21, national selectors of the cricket a year later was picked him for the team of Sri Lanka ‘A’ in 1998-99 to the tour of the South Africa.
-In this tour Kumar performed well, he could manage to gain a place in the team for the three match home series in May 2000 against Zimbabwe.
-This match series against Zimbabwe, turned out to be a break through tour for him as he cracked a outstanding 156 in a limited over series with not out status.
-In this innings in which one 6 that was smashed the window of dressing room was observed by the National coach Dav Whatmore, it paved the way for Kumar’s inclusion in the One Day Internationals squad in July 2000 for the Singer Triangular Series with South Africa and Pakistan.
+At the age of 21, national selectors of the cricket a year later was picked him for the team of Sri Lanka ‘A’ in 1998-99 to the tour of South Africa.
+In this tour Kumar performed well, he could manage to gain a place in the team for the three-match home series in May 2000 against Zimbabwe.
+This match series against Zimbabwe, turned out to be a breakthrough tour for him as he cracked an outstanding 156 in a limited over series with not out status.
+In this innings in which one 6 that was smashed the window of the dressing room was observed by the National coach Dav Whatmore, it paved the way for Kumar’s inclusion in the One Day Internationals squad in July 2000 for the Singer Triangular Series with South Africa and Pakistan.

-He started his career as a batsman but subsequently he became a Wicket-keeper.
+He started his career as a batsman but subsequently, he became a Wicket-keeper.
 At the age of 22, Kumar making 35 runs on his debut match against Pakistan.
-In his 2 nd match at “Galle” against South Africa, Kumar scored 85 runs from 115 deliveries.
-His outstanding performance at very young age support him for the secured position, Wisden observed that Kumar showed maturity in his performance beyond his years, Kumar ended as the start of the tournament with securing 199 runs at 66.33.
+In his 2nd match at “Galle” against South Africa, Kumar scored 85 runs from 115 deliveries.
+His outstanding performance at very young age support him for the secured position, Wisden observed that Kumar showed maturity in his performance beyond his years, Kumar ended like the start of the tournament with securing 199 runs at 66.33.
 This tournament was the begging of an international journey of Kumar to the very top.

 Kumar’s best ever Test Series